waxxoski/ENC3241/instructions.md

   Figure 3.
 Corydora Catfish eating food (Photo by Brian Nguyen)

 # Step 7
-Store fish food container in a dry place.
+Store the fish food container in a dry place.

 # Step 8
 Use a net or a funnel to grab unfinished or untouched food.